gitpoap/gitpoap-docs/docs/index.md

 First, a contribution is made - GitPOAP is configured to identify meaningful contributions that either match a configured pattern, such as merging a PR, or get tagged by a maintainer.

 Second, a GitPOAP is awarded - Contributors are awarded GitPOAPs (POAPs with an extra spin) that are claimable by signing into GitPOAP with their GitHub account.

+# Contact

+Have any questions about GitPOAP's development efforts & product roadmap?
+Reach out to any team member via our community [Discord Server](https://gitpoap.io/discord).